-Figures should encompass only those individuals directly affected by or involved in the funded activity, and should include Artists Participating and Youth Benefiting.
-For General Program Support count artists, staff, audiences, and project participants directly involved with organization's events and services within the given funding period; do not substitute the entire population of the geographic area served.
-For projects related to publication, report the number of persons using the materials or the number of copies actually distributed; do not substitute the total number of copies produced.
+Figures should encompass only those individuals directly affected by or involved in the funded activity and should include Artists Participating and Youth Benefiting.
+For General Program Support count artists, staff, audiences and project participants directly involved with organization's events and services within the given funding period; do not substitute the entire population of the geographic area served.
+For projects related to publication, report the number of persons using the materials or the number of copies actually distributed; do not Fast Track Grant Guidelines, eff.
+03/2022 substitute the total number of copies produced.
 For Internet-based projects, report the number of unique users; do not substitute the number of "hits" or times the information was accessed.